bradh/jmisb/README.md

 ## Examples

-We provide samples (of variable level of complexity and completeness).
+We provide samples of variable level of complexity and completeness.
 See [examples/README.md](examples/README.md) for more information.